Billy Joseph

-William Billy Joseph (Note: Confirmed real name) (born 24 September 1984) is a Papua New Guinean politician and former surgeon who currently serves as the Minister for Defense of Papua New Guinea since 2024.
+William Billy Joseph (born 24 September 1984) is a Papua New Guinean politician and former surgeon who served as the Minister for Defence of Papua New Guinea from January 2024 until his resignation in April 2026.

 First elected in the 2022 Papua New Guinean general election to represent the Nipa-Kutubu District, he became deputy leader of the Social Democratic Party.
 Following a cabinet reshuffle on January 19, 2024, he was appointed the Minister for Defense, taking over from Win Bakri Daki.

+In April 2026, he resigned from his position to allow for an investigation into allegations that he had interfered with army recruitment.